etianl/Trouser-Streak/README.md

 -**More Bugs**
 - TPFly can hurt you once in a while on disable.
 I tried to prevent this.
 You also rubberband if going toward a block because it attempts to teleport you through it.
 - Adjusting  TPFly antikick values while flying can be deadly
-- Normal Mode antikick for the velocity flight mode that I added can cause damage once in a while for an unknown reason.
 - .newchunkcount command shows exactly the chunks that are saved in chunk data, so when you are in normal mode or flowbelowY0 mode the returned values are not exactly in correlation to what is rendered on screen.
 - NewerNewChunks has to be turned on atleast once prior to running .newchunkcount for the counter to work.

 ## Requirements:
-- Latest dev build of Meteor-Client if using 1.19.3 or the full build of Meteor-Client if using 1.19.2
+- Latest dev build of Meteor-Client if using 1.19.4 or the full build of Meteor-Client if using 1.19.3.
+Meteor Client 0.5.1 is required for 1.19.2, which is required to connect to servers that have enforce secure chat = true.
 - Don't forget to try updating any other mods you are using if your game is still crashing.

 ## Total Download Count: